 Mardi Gras originated in New Orleans the day Iberville stood on our land in 1699.
 Since then, balls have become a tradition of the season to represent members of society.
 From the past to the present, Mardi Gras is full of traditions.

 It is fun to be in New Orleans throughout the Mardi Gras season, but the biggest celebrations and parades begin the Wednesday before Fat Tuesday.
 On that Wednesday, the larger krewes (also known as parades) begin to roll.
-Prior to that Wednesday, various parades roll in neighborhoods across the city on weekends-- beginning on Twelfth Night.
+Prior to that Wednesday, various parades roll in neighborhoods across the city on weekends-- beginning on Twelfth Night in January.
 Flights and hotels fill up fast, so plan your trip ASAP!

 Mardi Gras is a free event!
 No tickets are needed to view parades.
 For a full parade schedule, see here.
 However, balls are invitation only or ticketed.
 You can also buy passes to watch parades on grandstands, located all along the route.